Geordio/CarND-Advanced-Lane-Lines/README.md

 ### Line radius detection

-The Line class is responsible fro detecting the radius of a single line.
+The Line class is responsible for detecting the radius of a single line.

 The Frame class is then responsible for averaging the radius of the left and right lines.

 In the Line class, the 'calculate_radius_real' method calculaes the real world radius.
 It does this by rescaling the pixel representation of the line, so that they are scaled to match the real world size.
 I determined the metre per pixel values by measuring the line geometry on a birseye image, with the distance between the lines being 3.7 metres, and the length of a dashed line being 3 mtres long.

 This gave me:

         self.ym_per_pix = 3. / 160  # meters per pixel in y dimension
         self.xm_per_pix = 3.7 / 560  # meteres per pixel in x dimension